joulook/lincheck-Plus-Plus/README.md

 ## Acknowledgements

-This is a fork of the [LinCheck framework](https://github.com/JetBrains/lincheck) by JetBrains.
+This is a fork of the [Lincheck framework](https://github.com/JetBrains/lincheck) by JetBrains.